devnich/python-programming/README.md

 - The loop variable, **fruit**, is what changes for each iteration of the loop (i.e. the “current thing”)
 - The body, **print(fruit)**, specifies what to do for each value in the collection.

-### The first line of the `for` loop must end with a colon, and the body must be indented

-Whitespace is syntactically meaningful in Python!
+### Whitespace is syntactically meaningful in Python!

 ``` python
 for fruit in fruits: